コノム konomu's notebook

 Contrastive は is a special usage of は that contrasts what it’s marking with something else.
 When a speaker uses contrastive は, they’re pointing out a difference about what it marks with some other thing, whether or not that other thing is explicitly mentioned.

-The kids are making curry, but the rice is not even cooked yet.
+The kids are making curry, but they haven’t cooked the rice yet.

-The two underlined は in example (1) above are uses of contrastive は.
-This sentence contrasts the state of the curry “カレーは作っている” (the curry is being made) with the state of the rice “ごはんはまだ炊いていない” (the rice is not cooked yet).
+In example (1), the topic of the sentence is “子供たち” (kids), marked by topical は.
+The other two は that are underlined are contrastive.
+This sentence contrasts the state of the curry “カレーは作っている” (are making curry) with the state of the rice “ごはんはまだ炊いていない” (haven’t cooked the rice yet).
 In general, when there are two or more は in a clause, the first は may or may not be contrastive, and the は following the first は are increasingly contrastive.

-The example above is a sentence with one contrastive は.
-Even though the making of curry is not explicitly being compared against something else, the contrastive は here implies that there is some other thing that has not been cooked yet.
+Example (2) is a sentence with only one contrastive は.
+Even though the making of curry is not explicitly being contrasted with something else, the contrastive は here implies that there is some other thing that the kids have not cooked yet.

 Exclusive が

-Exclusive が is a special usage of が that emphasizes what it’s marking.
+Exclusive が is a special usage of が that specifies whatever it marks3.
 The subject that exclusive が marks is singled out from a set of other possible things.
 Those other things may or may not be explicitly stated.
 In other words, everything else except for what exclusive が marks is excluded from consideration.

-You’ll learn more about exclusive が when we go over the 「君が主役だ。」 structure and the Principle of Emphasis.
+You’ll learn more about exclusive が when we go over the specificational sentence structure and the Principle of Emphasis.

 All sentences in Japanese that use は or が can be categorized into one of nine structures, each represented by one of the following sentences.

-The first seven structures are called は structures because they all contain topic-marking は.
-The last two structures are called が structures because they only contain が. viii uses subject-marking が, and ix uses exclusive が.
-In the following chapter, we will learn about the three structures in bold, as these are the most basic and common sentence structures in Japanese.
+The first seven structures (i through vii) are called は structures because they all contain topical は.
+The last two structures (viii and ix) are called が structures because they only contain が. viii uses descriptive が, and ix uses exclusive が.
+In the following sections, we will learn about the three structures in bold (i, viii, and ix), as these are the most common sentence structures in Japanese.
 The rest of the structures will be introduced in Additional は Structures.

 By familiarizing yourself with the prototypical sentence structures of Japanese grammar, my hope is that you’ll be able to read a sentence and figure out what は or が is doing in that sentence.
-In chapters 2 through 6 of this series, you’ll learn why one particle is used over the other, and how we can use that knowledge to choose between using は and が.
+In Chapters 2 through 6 of this series, you’ll learn why one particle is preferred over the other and how to choose between using は and が.

 「父はこの本を買ってくれた。」: Basic Topic Sentences